 You have a greater risk for heart disease

 In part because of the effect of lowering blood pressure, eating lots of fruits and vegetables can reduce your risk for heart disease and stroke.
 The large Harvard-based Nurses’ Health Study and Health Professionals Follow-Up Study showed that compared with those who ate less than 1.5 servings of fruits and vegetables a day, people who ate eight or more a day were 30 percent less likely to have had a heart attack or stroke.
 Also, “fruits and vegetables do not contain cholesterol; therefore, substituting fruits and vegetables for foods that contain dietary cholesterol may reduce the risk,” Moore says.
-Although a recent report from the American Heart Association says that limiting dietary cholesterol may not have as great an effect on blood cholesterol (a major risk factor for cardiovascular disease) as previously thought, recent USDA dietary guidelines still say to limit dietary cholesterol.
+This is what happens to your body when you go vegan.

 You could be headed for depression

 Researchers are just beginning to look into the connection between what we eat and our mental health.
 A large study out of Spain recently revealed that people with a diet high in fruits and vegetables experienced lower rates of developing depression.
 It’s not known yet exactly why fruits and veggies may have this protective effect on mental health, but Moore says deficiencies in nutrients such as pantothenic acid and vitamin B6 could possibly be the cause of depression in those who don’t consume enough of them.
-In order to increase your intake even if you don’t like the taste, try smoothies, juicing, pureed soups, adding fruit to salad, or hiding veggies in sauces or mashed potatoes.
-Although supplements can help fill in nutritional gaps, they can’t replicate all the benefits of eating whole foods.
+Check out the 50 best healthy eating tips of all time.